skip to content

 Of the (over) 1200 officers trained through the Train-The-Trainer model in 2020, fewer than one in 150 delegates experienced difficulty in the training sessions pertaining to trauma retriggering (an understandable concern for those not yet familiar with the training).
 What is more, detailed control data (n= 32) was collected between September 2020 and March 2021 which measured in-session health and wellbeing (using the Edinburgh-Warwick questionnaire) as was felt sense of ease about the training incident scenario being used (on a Visual Rating Scale of 0 to 10) and item recall.
 Results indicated that wellbeing was consistent throughout the training sessions and that both improvement in ease of feeling and improvement in recall about the incident were demonstrated as an effect of the techniques rather than an effect of simply time spent reflecting on the incident.
 Knowledge tests about the techniques also showed them to be teachable and learnable within the training session time (an average of four hours).

-Since 2019, the Trauma Impact Prevention Techniques (TIPT) have been taken up by thousands of officers across the UK based on positive experiences and word of mouth between forces with consistent and highly positive feedback.
+Since 2019, the named "Trauma Impact Prevention Techniques (TIPT)" were taken up by thousands of officers across the UK based on positive experiences and word of mouth between forces with consistent and highly positive feedback.
 Non-police bodies and other emergency response services regularly express interest in the techniques and acknowledge their applicability to -and relevance for- any occupation which involves frequent exposure to challenging, difficult and potentially traumatic human experiences.
-The Fire Fighters' Charity have now been trained in TIPT and specialist units involved in intelligence work are also being trained in 2023.
+The Fire Fighters' Charity have now been trained in TIPT and specialist units involved in intelligence work were also being trained in 2023.

 What's on offer now?